Skip to main content

 SELECT id, content FROM t WHERE SEARCH('content:ANY(deep learning)') ORDER BY id;

--- Mixed conditions
+-- Combined conditions

 SELECT id, content